 - Fast Connection Failover (FCF) for 3-layer architectures

 Oracle offers these technologies since version 10g.

-Using FAILOVER_TYPE=SELECT in TAF allows the clients to survive outages transparently for the end user if they where in the middle of a SELECT statement.
+Using FAILOVER_TYPE=SELECT in TAF allows the clients to survive outages transparently for the end-user if they were in the middle of a SELECT statement.
 After connection failover, the SELECT statement is re-executed and the cursor position is adjusted.
 The client continues fetching rows as if nothing had happened.

 Now, what about the more interesting and complicated use case, when the session is in the middle of a transaction, doing inserts, updates, and deletes?
 This is where Transaction Guard and (Transparent) Application Continuity come into play.

 Imagine a session that started a transaction, performed several DML operations, and executed a COMMIT at the end of the transaction.
 However, due to an outage, the session did not get any response from the database.
 After re-establishing the connection (this time to a survived database instance), the new session does not have any information about the status of the last transaction.
 Was the COMMIT successful, or not?

 If you decide to re-execute the transaction, but the first one was committed successfully, you’ll end up with a duplicate hotel reservation, which is logical data corruption in the database.
 In case you don’t, but the first one has been failed, you’ll end up with no reservation at all, which <irony> heads to a very satisfied customer </irony>.

 It is obvious that we need a way to figure out the status of the last transaction after a session failover.
 And this is what Transaction Guard exactly allows.
 Transaction Guard was released in version 12.1 and provides a protocol and API to query the status of the last transaction.